 Brands That More Than Make the Grade

-These featured brands share our passion for supplements that raise the bar.
+These featured supplement brands share our passion for supplements that raise the bar.

-365 by Whole Foods Market Supplements & Whole Foods Market Supplements
+365 by Whole Foods Market Supplements and Whole Foods Market Supplements

-Rooted in principles from Ayurveda and traditional Chinese herbalism and supported by modern science, Ancient Nutrition complies with Good Manufacturing Practices.
-That means products are tested for heavy metals and harmful microbes.
+Ancient Nutrition is rooted in principles from Ayurveda and traditional Chinese herbalism, and tests products for heavy metals and harmful microbes.